XanaduAI/flamingpy/doc/install.rst

             </p>
             <p class="lead grey-text w-responsive mx-auto mb-6">
-                Upon activating a Python environment, run one of the following in you choice of CLI:
+                Upon activating a Python environment, run one of the following in your choice of CLI:
             </p>
         </div>